Back to blogUpdated · 5 min read

 The fuel price is comprised of three main components:

-1. The Basic Fuel Price (BFP), which is what it costs to buy petrol from international markets.
+1. The Basic Fuel Price (BFP) is what it costs to buy petrol from international markets.
 The BFP is heavily influenced by the price of crude oil and the R/US$ exchange rate.

 “The basic fuel price is the amount that actually goes up or down every month.
 That obviously then affects the total amount that you're going to be paying for fuel.” – Layton Beard.

-2. Taxes and levies, which is money paid to the government.
+2. Taxes and levies are money paid to the government.
 The two most significant of these are:

-• The Road Accident Fund (RAF) Levy, which covers victims of car accidents.
+• The Road Accident Fund (RAF) Levy covers victims of car accidents.

-• The General Fuel Levy (GFL), which goes directly to the treasury to be used for any purpose the government sees fit.
+• The General Fuel Levy (GFL) goes directly to the treasury to be used for any purpose the government sees fit.

-The current inland price of fuel (95 Unleaded) is R 21.60.
+The current inland price of fuel (95 Unleaded) is R25.15.
 The BFP makes up just over 50% per litre, with the GFL roughly 19% (R3.93) and the RAF levy roughly 10% (R2.18 per litre).
-The retailer earns almost 11% (R2.28) and other levies/margins making up the rest.
+The retailer earns almost 11% (R2.28) and other levies/margins make up the rest.
 It should also be noted that Gauteng pays 65 cents more for fuel than the rest of the country.

 What is the prediction for the price of fuel in the coming months?